berenteb/covidis/README.md

 ## credentials.json
 Google Auth credentials.
 It can be downloaded from the Google Cloud Console.
 ## token.json
 Token file for the Sheets API.
-If it doesn't exist, you'll be asked to visit a URL, and paste the code from the redirect URL.
-Then the new token will be stored.
+If it doesn't exist, you'll be asked to visit a URL and authenticate with your Google account.